 The adoption of FRS 21 has resulted in a change to the timing of recognition of the Company's proposed final dividend.
 Previously such dividends were recorded as a liability in the year in respect of which they are proposed by the Board of Directors for approval by the shareholders.
 In accordance with FRS 21, such dividends are not recorded until approved.
-As there was no proposed final dividend at 31 March 2005, the adoption of FRS 21 has not resulted in a prior year adjustment in accordance with FRS 3 and there is no change to net assets reported as at 31 March 2005.
+The adoption of FRS 21 has been reflected in the accounts as a prior year adjustment in accordance with FRS 3.
+This has resulted in an increase in net assets as at 31 March 2005 of £2,000m and an increase in retained earnings for the year ended 31 March 2005 of £2,000m.